trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to/you_have_been_lied_to.md

 ), and what is being done here is the object is being accessed with an illegal lvalue expression, since §6.5 7 mandates,

 > An object shall have its stored value accessed only by an lvalue expression that has one of the following types:
 > -- a type compatible with the effective of the object,
 > -- a qualified version of a type compatible with the effective type of the object,
 > -- a type that is the signed or unsigned type corresponding to the effective type of the object,
 > -- a type that is the signed or unsigned type corresponding to a qualified version of the effective type of the object,
 > -- an aggregate or union type that includes one of the aforementioned types among its members (include, recursively, a member of a subaggregate or contained union), or
 > -- a character type

-None of the requirements is satisfied, so a "shall" is violated.
-This means that the program has undefined behavior.
+None of the requirements is satisfied, so a "shall" is violated resulting in an undefined behavior.

 ---

-### Claim 7
+### Erroneous claim 7

 > ```
 > fseek(f, 0, SEEK_END);